AleandroPresta/algorithms-datastructures-notes/11 - Sorting Algorithms/README.md

 | Merge Sort     | O(n log n)           | O(n log n)              | O(n log n)            | O(n)             | Yes    |
 | Quick Sort     | O(n log n)           | O(n log n)              | O(n^2)                | O(log n)         | No     |
 | Heap Sort      | O(n log n)           | O(n log n)              | O(n log n)            | O(1)             | No     |

+## Combining Searching and Sorting

+When we combine searching and sorting, we can achieve better time complexity.
+For example, if we sort an array using a sorting algorithm and then search for an element using a searching algorithm, the time complexity will be better than searching in an unsorted array.
+The overall complexity will be `O(n log n)` for sorting and `O(log n)` for searching, giving us a total of `O(n log n)`.